fjvallarino/monomer/docs/tutorials/01-basics.md

 We'll explore these components next.

+**Note**: the code in this tutorial matches the one in `monomer-starter` and it is also the same as in this package's `Tutorial00.hs`.
+Next tutorials will have their own files matching the tutorial number; you can just copy the code over to your project for testing.

 ## The model

 The model represents the state of your application.
 Here you can store anything